Stamp Duty and the Second Home Surcharge

 • Caravans, mobile homes, and houseboats

-• Properties priced under £40,000
+• Properties priced under £40,000 in value

 Impact of Residency